HearstAT/cfn_backendless_chef/README.md

     -   ChefSubdomain; See [Blue/Green](#bluegreen-deployment) Section for more Info
     -   ChefServerVersion; Select Version to install, versions listed are the only ones that have packages for Ubuntu Xenial
     -   ManageVersion; Select Version to install, versions listed are the only ones that have packages for Ubuntu Xenial
-    -   ReportingVersion; Select Version to install, versions list are the only ones that support Elasticsearch
+    -   ReportingVersion; Select Version to install, versions list are the only ones that support ElasticSearch
     -   DBMultiAZ; Select if you want the DB setup in Multiple Availability Zones
     -   ElasticInstanceType; Default is t2.small.elasticsearch, good for small or testing situations
     -   KeyName; Select SSH Key